simonlabcode/bam2bakR/README.md

 * sample - Sample name
 * n - Number of reads which have the identical set of values described above

-TL-Snakemake also now outputs .tdf files to make sequencing tracks colored by mutation content (increasingly red for increasing number of mutations)!
+bam2bakR also now outputs .tdf files to make sequencing tracks colored by mutation content (increasingly red for increasing number of mutations)!

 ## Requirements
-TL-Snakemake (as the name implies) uses the workflow manager [Snakemake](https://snakemake.readthedocs.io/en/stable/).
+bam2bakR uses the workflow manager [Snakemake](https://snakemake.readthedocs.io/en/stable/).
 The minimal version of Snakemake is techncially compatible with Windows, Mac, and Linux OS, but several of the software dependencies (e.g., HTSeq) are only Mac and Linux compatible.
-In addition, TL-Snakemake has so far been exclusively tested on a Linux OS, so Mac users be warned.
+In addition, bam2bakR has so far been exclusively tested on a Linux OS, so Mac users be warned.
 If you are a Windows user like me, don't sweat it, I would suggest looking to the Windows subsystem for linux which can be easily installed (assuming you are running Windows 10 version 2004 or higher).

 In addition, you will need Git installed on your system so that you can clone this repository.
 Head to [this link](https://git-scm.com/downloads) for installation instructions if you don't already have Git.

 ## Setup
-There are 5 steps required to get up and running with TL-Snakemake
+There are 5 steps required to get up and running with bam2bakR
 1. [Install conda (or mamba) on your system](#conda).
-This is the package manager that TL-Snakemake uses to make setting up the necessary dependencies a breeze.
+This is the package manager that bam2bakR uses to make setting up the necessary dependencies a breeze.
 1. [Clone this repository](#clone) to wherever you want to run it from
 1. [Install dependencies](#depend) with conda/mamba
 1. [Edit the config file](#config) (located in config/ directory of cloned repo) to your liking